cysouw/diathesis/text/c07_reflexive.md

 A verb like *träumen* 'to dream' has a governed preposition *von* [@next a,b].
 With a reflexive pronoun *sich träumen* a locative adverbial is needed, e.g a prepositional phrase with *nach* 'to' [@next c,d].
 The meaning of this construction is that by performing the verb (i.e. by dreaming) the locational description is achieved (i.e. being in New York).
 The location always appears to be describing a movement, with *durch* 'through' being the most productive.
 There seems to be a close connection to the forced movement diathesis (see [@sec:prepositions-transitive-location-as-result]).

 ::: ex
 a.
-Ich träume von New York.
+Ich träume von New York. \
-b.
-Ich träume davon nach New York zu reisen.
+   (= Ich träume davon nach New York zu reisen.)
 c.
-Ich träume mich nach New York.
+Ich träume mich nach New York. \
+   (= Ich träume, und im Traum bin ich in New York.)
 d. ^* Ich träume mich.
 :::